IF YOU HAVE A STORY TO TELL WE WOULD LOVE TO HEAR FROM YOU

 with you at the centre of the story.

 A story involving something familiar from everyday life can work really well especially

-We are keen to encourage a wide variety of voices and subject matter – we love to be surprised!
+We are keen to encourage a wide variety of voices and subject matter to entertain and

 1. We do not publish fiction.